What does it cost to live and work in the UK?

 Property running costs

 Energy and water bills all need to be considered.
 The cost will largely depend on how much you consume and the size of your property.
-Get an idea of how much your energy bills are likely to be.
+Get an idea of how much your energy bills are likely to be and how to compare utility prices.

 Whilst not a huge cost, you must pay for a TV licence if you watch or record programmes on a TV, computer or other device.
 A colour TV licence costs £154.50 per year, and a black and white licence costs £52.
 You can choose to pay monthly or yearly.